-25 5 Conclusions
+5 Conclusions

 Phenological indicators are sensitive in detecting environmental changes that are often hardly detectable using absolute values of the respective environmental variables.
+Moreover, these indicators - e.g., the duration of the growth season - may have special ecological significance.
+Using these phenological indicators we show significant and in some cases drastic changes in the seasonality of the Baltic Sea.
+These changes are evident in multiple variables from purely physical to ecological to biological.
+For several ecologically important variables (Ked490, CHL) the length of the annual period of high values has increased by a factor of 2 or more during the last 2 decades.
+The analyses reported above are based on satellite data, meaning that the phenological analyses of this type can be made for most areas of the globe and not only for comparatively data-rich areas like the Baltic Sea.

-Moreover, these indicators, e.g. the duration of the growth season, may have special ecological significance.
-Using these phenological indicators we show significant and sometimes drastic changes in the seasonality of the Baltic Sea.
-These changes are evident in multiple of variables from purely physical to ecological to biological.
-For sev-
+Acknowledgements.
+Financial support was provided by the Swedish Research Council Formas and Stockholm University's

-- 5 eral ecologically important variables (Ked490, CHL) the length of the annual period of high values has increased by a factor of two or more during the last couple of decades.
-The analyses reported above are based on satellite data, meaning that phenological analyses of this type can be made for most areas of the globe, not only for data-rich areas like the Baltic Sea. - Acknowledgements.
-Financial support was provided by the Swedish Research Council Formas and Stockholm University's Baltic Ecosystem Adaptive Management Program.
-The authors thank Uwe Pfeifroth, Jörg Trentmann, and Christine Träger-Chatterjee for help in accessing SIS data; CM SAF, NASA Ocean Color Processing Group and ESA OC-CCI group for satellite data.
+Baltic Ecosystem Adaptive Management Program.
+During the writing of this paper M. Kahru was supported by Hanse-Wissenschaftskolleg (Delmenhorst, Germany).
+The authors thank Uwe Pfeifroth, Jörg Trentmann, and Christine Träger-Chatterjee for help in accessing SIS data, H. W. Paerl, R. P. Stumpf and C. Rolff for comments on the manuscript, and CM SAF, NASA Ocean Color Processing Group and ESA OC-CCI group for satellite data.